There are now 2 possible online modes for units:

 - Level 3 core unit in the Geology; Geochemistry major sequences

 - Level 3 elective

-- Students are able to (1) demonstrate knowledge of geological and geophysical concepts techniques relevant to the analysis of sedimentary basins; (2) apply relevant techniques to solve problems related to interpreting basin development and evolution; and (3) demonstrate ability to undertake team-based project work to solve problems related to basin history and exploration for basin-hosted resources; and (4) communicate interpretation of geoscientific data via graphical summaries and written reports.
+Students are able to (1) demonstrate knowledge of geological and geophysical concepts and techniques relevant to the analysis of sedimentary basins; (2) apply techniques to solve problems related to interpreting basin development and evolution; (3) demonstrate ability to undertake team-based project work to solve problems related to basin history and exploration for basin-hosted resources; and (4) communicate interpretation of geoscientific data via graphical summaries and written reports.

 - Unit Coordinator(s)

 - Professor Annette George

 - Successful completion of